JohnDavis17/Papertrading-Code/README.md

-Photon Paper Trading Utility V2.0
+Photon Memecoin Paper Trading Utility V2.0
 Welcome to the GitHub repository for the "Photon Paper Trading Utility V2.0" Chrome extension!
 This extension transforms your browser into a sophisticated trading simulator, integrating seamlessly with Photon's trading platform.
 Here's what you'll find in this repository: